kaique-ryan-santos-chagas/Standard-Deviation-Statistics/README.md

 <br>

 * ### Perfect!
-Now we just need calculate the standard deviation throught sqrt() function and show the outputs to user.
+Now we just need to calculate the standard deviation throught sqrt() function and show the outputs to user.

 ```C
 standard_deviation = sqrt(variance);